 - Open cards and gifts with one another on screen

 Also, make a list of ten people you can call, including your sponsor if you have one.
 Keep this list with you at all times and call at least one person a day.

 Be kind to yourself

 Christmas can often bring up difficult memories and emotions for people in recovery.
-The stress and pressure of the festive season can also leave people feeling incredibly overwhelmed.
+The stress and pressure of the festive season can also leave people feeling incredibly overwhelmed and anxious.